parallelam/Heroku-Deployment-Process/README.md

 # Heroku-Deployment-Process
-A pictorial step-by-step guide for how to upload and deploy functional applications and databases to Heroku.
+A pictorial step-by-step guide for how to properly upload and deploy functional MySQL databases to Heroku; retaining on GitHub for cloud-based easy access regardless of location.